Press release -

 PhD collaboration

-• The National Museum has agreed a doctorate-level collaboration with the Faculty of Humanities at the University of Oslo, involving four PhD fellows.
+• The National Museum has agreed on a doctorate-level collaboration with the Faculty of Humanities at the University of Oslo, involving four PhD fellows.

 • The aim of the agreement is to strengthen the institutions’ research environments and to further develop scholarly contacts between these knowledge communities.